marcusand/execsub/README.md

 # Execsub

-Execute a command in every subdirectory.
+Execute a command in each subdirectory.

 ## Usage
 ```sh